Abdullasaqib/CREDIT-CARD-FRAUD-DETECTION-USING-STATE-OF-THE-ART-MACHINE-LEARNING/README.md

-# CreditGuard: Advanced Crypto & Credit Card Fraud Detection
+# CreditGuard: Advanced Credit Card Fraud Detection

-**CreditGuard** is a state-of-the-art, machine-learning-powered platform designed to detect fraudulent transactions in Cryptocurrency and Credit Card datasets.
+**CreditGuard** is a state-of-the-art, machine-learning-powered platform designed to detect fraudulent transactions in Credit Card datasets.
 It leverages **XGBoost** with **Advanced Oversampling** and **Dynamic Thresholding** to ensure high sensitivity (Recall) and precision, identifying not just suspicious transactions but also the high-risk entities behind them.

 ---